Mark Meadows: Foreign policy

 Meadows is a strong supporter of Israel.
 He said that the Israeli withdrawal from the Sinai and Gaza did not bring peace, but rather "In many ways, ... made [the situation] more difficult."
 Meadows has opposed the Boycott, Divestment and Sanctions movement targeting Israel.

 Meadows was among 60 Republicans to oppose condemning Trump's action of withdrawing forces from Syria.
 Along with Matt Gaetz and a handful of Republicans, Meadows broke with his party and voted to end Saudi assistance to the War in Yemen.

-On December 8, 2019, Meadows claimed that Trump never asked a foreign leader to investigate a political rival, despite a transcript of the July 25, 2019, phone call between Trump and Ukrainian President Volodymyr Zelensky where Trump asks Zelensky to investigate former Vice President Joe Biden and in spite of Trump's October 3, 2019, public calling upon China to investigate Hunter Biden's business activities there while his father was vice president.
-Meadows said he would be "OK" with a Democratic president doing what Trump did: “We have Democrat Senators who have done just that.”
+On December 8, 2019, Meadows claimed that Trump never asked a foreign leader to investigate a political rival, despite a transcript of the July 25, 2019, phone call between Trump and Ukrainian President Volodymyr Zelenskyy where Trump asks Zelenskyy to investigate former Vice President Joe Biden and in spite of Trump's October 3, 2019, public calling upon China to investigate Hunter Biden's business activities there while his father was vice president.
+Meadows said he would be "OK" with a Democratic president doing what Trump did: "We have Democrat Senators who have done just that."